ganten7/ivory/README.md

 ## Overview

-Ivory features an enhanced chord detection algorithm with better accuracy, improved scale detection, and sophisticated handling of edge cases while supporting professional jazz voicings.
+Ivory features an enhanced chord detection algorithm with better accuracy, improved scale detection, and sophisticated handling of edge cases while supporting jazz voicings.

 ## ✨ What's New in v1.0.1